alexlop00/Fetch-Rewards-AlexanderLopez/README.md

 Additionally, a key pair has not been assigned to the created EC2 instance.
 Access is via the EC2 Instance Connect console.
 If you would like to configure a key pair, add the KeyName property to EC2Instance1 (by Logical ID).

+Notes: Volumes are not encrypted.
+Image is not hardened.

 # Prerequisites

 Software: